SixArm/scenenodelist-plugin-for-adobe-xd/README.md

-# SceneNodeList Adobe XD plugin
+# SceneNodeList plugin for Adobe XD

 Export the scene node list as an outline, using HTML or text, and copying the result to the clipboard.